tony-aw/tinycodet/README.md

 ![](tidyoperators.svg)

-The ‘tidyoperators’ R-package adds some much needed infix operators, and a few functions, to make your R code much more tidy.
-It includes infix operators for additional logic operators (exclusive-or, not-and, not-in), safer float (in)equality operators, in-place modifying mathematical arithmetic, in-place modifying unreal replacer, and infix operators for custom row- and column-wise rank-based ordering of matrices.
-It also adds some ‘stringi’-based string related functions, operators, and in-place modifying operators, missing from the ‘stringi’ R-package.
-Most ‘stringi’ pattern expressions options are available for the string-pattern-related functions/operators, when appropriate.
+The `tidyoperators` R-package adds some much needed infix operators, and a few functions, to make your R code much more tidy.
+It includes infix operators for additional logic operators, safer float (in)equality operators, in-place modifying mathematical arithmetic, and infix operators for custom row- and column-wise rank-based ordering of matrices.
+It also adds some `stringi`-based string related functions, operators, and in-place modifying operators.
 This package adds the transform_if functions, and related operators.
-And finally, it also adds some functions and operators for more straight-forward package/library management.
-The ‘tidyoperators’ R-package has only one dependency, namely ‘stringi’, though it does allows multi-threading of some of the string-related functions (when appropriate) via the suggested ‘stringfish’ R-package.
+And finally, it also adds some functions and an operator for easier package/library management.
+The `tidyoperators` R-package has only one dependency, namely `stringi`, though it does allows multi-threading of some of the string-related functions (when appropriate) via the suggested `stringfish` R-package.

 WARNING: This package is still very much experimental.
 Function names, argument names, and so on may change dramatically.
 Use it for testing